a black rainbow over downtown New Orleans

 The buses never stop.
 [Interdictor -

-Whose truth ?
-We hear: "when the National Guard is beaten back, when shots are
+Who's got the truth ?
+We hear: "when the National Guard is beaten back, when

-fired at rescuers, when a mob mentality takes over, when desperation sets in."
+shots are fired at rescuers, when a mob mentality takes over, when desperation

-Yet in the firestorm this becomes something else: the potential for a desire for
+sets in."
+Yet in the firestorm this becomes something else: the potential for a

-the End that gradually overwhelms the desire to survive, a desire for the
+desire for the End that gradually overwhelms the desire to survive, a desire for

-eschatological climax, murder, for the catastrophe to find its final arc in mass
+the eschatological climax, murder, for the catastrophe to find its final arc in

-self-destruction: a spiral of total societal suicide in the throes of control.
+mass self-destruction: a spiral of total societal suicide in the throes of

-And here I speak not only of the "looters," but all the fantasies of the
+control.
+And here I speak not only of the "looters," but all the fantasies of

 neutral ground - guns, cigarettes and liquor are taken, leaving food behind -